League Client Update FAQ

 How will the updated client rollout happen?

-Phase 1 - A small group of randomly-selected players from Oceania, Russia, and the two Latin America servers will be automatically upgraded to the updated client, although they'll have the ability to launch the legacy client from the login screen.
-We’ll keep a close eye on these players to see whether the experience is working out okay for them.
+Phase 1: A small group of randomly-selected players will be automatically upgraded to the updated client, although they can still launch the legacy client from the login screen.

-Phase 2: Assuming Phase 1 goes well, all players in Oceania, Russia, and Latin America will be automatically switched to the updated client, without access to the legacy client.
-Some players in China and Garena regions will also get the update.
+Phase 2: A short time after phase 1, all players will be automatically switched to the updated client, without access to the legacy client.

 Phase 3: Everyone else (all players, all regions) will be automatically switched to the updated client, and the legacy client will be officially retired.
 This will happen automatically when players launch League without requiring the download of additional files (beyond that of the regular patch for that week).
 However, we'll temporarily keep the legacy client files on your computer in case of an emergency.
 Beginning with this patch, we'll replace the legacy client with the updated client on all publicly-hosted game download pages.